exograph/exograph/docs/docs/deployment/flyio.md

 exo deploy fly --help
 Deploy to Fly.io

-Usage: exo deploy fly [OPTIONS] --app <app-name> [model]
+Usage: exo deploy fly [OPTIONS]

-Arguments:
-  [model]  The path to the Exograph model file. [default: index.exo]

 Options:
-  -a, --app <app-name>       The name of the Fly.io application to deploy to -e, --env <env>            Environment variables to pass to the application (e.g. -e KEY=VALUE).
-May be specified multiple times.
+  -a, --app <app-name>       The name of the application (defaults to the current directory name) -e, --env <env>            Environment variables to pass to the application e.g. -e KEY=VALUE (may be specified multiple times)
       --env-file <env-file>  Path to a file containing environment variables to pass to the application --use-fly-db           Use database provided by Fly.io -h, --help                 Print help